Royal Blood (band): 2016–2018: How Did We Get So Dark?

-On 29 March 2016, the band released a new track, "Where Are You Now?" inspired by the American TV series Vinyl.
+On 29 March 2016, the band released a new track, "Where Are You Now?", inspired by the American TV series Vinyl.
 The song was later re-recorded during the making of their second album How Did We Get So Dark?

 On 16 October 2016, a video was uploaded to the band's official Instagram account showing the band in the studio.
 The video showed Mike Kerr playing the Robbie Williams track "Let Me Entertain You" on piano, with Ben Thatcher recording the video and singing.
 The video was captioned "Day 1.
 Robbie Williams #royalblooddocovers".
 They then continued these short covers on Instagram, covering songs from Vanessa Carlton, Gloria Gaynor, Spandau Ballet, Elton John, Coldplay, and Michael Jackson.

-Following its announcement on 11 April 2017, Royal Blood released their second album, How Did We Get So Dark? on 16 June 2017, preceded by the singles "Lights Out", "Hook, Line & Sinker" and "I Only Lie When I Love You."
+Following its announcement on 11 April 2017, Royal Blood released their second album, How Did We Get So Dark? on 16 June 2017, preceded by the singles "Lights Out", "Hook, Line & Sinker" and "I Only Lie When I Love You".
 It debuted at number one on the UK Albums Chart.
 Royal Blood were part of the WayHome Music & Arts Festival 2017 Line-up in Oro-Medonte, Ontario.
 In April 2017, Royal Blood announced four UK shows, starting in Cambridge on 17 May and ending in Leicester on 20 May.
 In June 2017, Royal Blood played at Glastonbury on the Pyramid Stage.
 In addition, on 5 June, the band announced a tour in Europe on their social media, which took place throughout October and November 2017.
 In May 2018, Royal Blood went on a headlining US tour in continued support of their second album, which included more acts alongside Queens of the Stone Age.

-2019–present: Typhoons
+2019–2022: Typhoons

 In June 2019, Kerr and Thatcher presented Jimmy Page with the Icon Award at the Kerrang!
 Awards.
 The following month, Royal Blood debuted two new songs, "Boilermaker" and "King", in Wiesbaden, Germany.
 In March 2020, the band announced they had begun recording their third studio album, though production was delayed due to the COVID-19 pandemic.
 On 24 September 2020, the band released "Trouble's Coming", the first single from their third studio album Typhoons.
 In October 2020, the single was featured as a part of both the NHL 21 and FIFA 21 soundtracks.
+As well as the NASCAR 21: Ignition soundtrack.

 On 21 January 2021, the second single "Typhoons" was released, along with the announcement of the album itself, which was released on 30 April 2021 and features the previously previewed track "Boilermaker".
 Royal Blood contributed a cover of the Metallica song "Sad But True" to the charity tribute album The Metallica Blacklist, released in September 2021.
-On 18 March 2022, the band surprise released a new single, "Honeybrains".
+On 18 March 2022, the band surprise-released the single "Honeybrains".